Proven-Paradox/shaper-system/Handbook.md

 You can draw magic power from your physical vitality.
 You may use your Toughness in place of Soul to determine your Mental Offense.

 #### Power Mage
 You have perfected an unusual spellcasting style that enables you draw fuel for your abilities from your strength.
-You may use Strength in place of Heart when determining your MP.
+You may use Strength in place of Heart to determine your MP.

 #### Precise Evasion
 You are able to avoid spells with agility.
-You may use your Finesse in place of Soul when deter
+You may use your Finesse in place of Soul to determine your Mental Defense.

 #### Serene Health
 Your heart powers your body more than your muscles.
 You may use Heart in place of Strength when determining your HP.